 The second speaker, Tasneem Chopra, a cross-cultural consultant and champions the anti-racism campaigns in Australia, dug deeper into the issue where I can relate more: inclusion of people of color into the Australian mainstream.
 Ms. Chopra, who was born in Africa, but moved to Australia at a young age, noted that a random check on the cover of glossy magazines at a recent visit in a local newsstand revealed women who belong to one cultural background.

-Our table was at the back and from a quick scan, about 90 percent of the attendees belong to one ethnic descent though, of course, they come from various cultural backgrounds.
-It was nice that one of the presenters was Josline Mutombo, my colleague at PHD, who was from Dem.
+Our table was at the back, and from a quick scan, about 90 percent of the attendees belong to one ethnic descent, though, of course, they come from various cultural backgrounds.
+It was nice that one of the presenters was Josline Mutombo, my colleague at PHD., who was from Dem.
 Rep. of Congo but raised in South Africa, and added a bit of diversity of people who came on stage.

-I shared the table with Andrea, another colleague at PHD, along with fellow media teams at OMD, Val Morgan and Mediacom.
+I shared the table with Andrea, another colleague at PHD, along with fellow media teams at OMD, Val Morgan, and Mediacom.
 In the table discussion, and we spent time discussing the key points that resonated among the two main themes in today’s event.
 We also presented various ideas in ensuring that people from other cultural upbringing are not only welcomed as part of a diverse Australian society but also their beliefs are acknowledged and respected.

 For example, if someone asks me where I come from, I am glad they asked because it shows their interest in learning more about me.
 But another person may not interpret it that way; he/she might look at it as a way to poke holes into a person’s background as a basis to stereotype him or her.

-Certain people exhibit disgusting attitudes regardless of their backgrounds and cultural, ethnic or religious upbringing.
-If I come from Hong Kong where it’s an unwritten rule to always find your place in the line at the ATM, bus stop or cashier, I would expect the same acceptable behavior as the norm elsewhere.
+Certain people exhibit disgusting attitudes regardless of their backgrounds and cultural, ethnic, or religious upbringing.
+If I come from Hong Kong where it’s an unwritten rule to always find your place in the line at the ATM, bus stop, or cashier, I would expect the same acceptable behavior as the norm elsewhere.
 While waiting for the bus going home, forming a line doesn’t seem to exist, BUT if people are civil enough to give way to those who are standing in front of them and do not cut the line, that still works!

-In a country like Australia, particularly a city like Sydney, where multitudes of people you meet in the city originate from different countries, it is important to get to know others and understand their perspective.
+In a country like Australia, particularly a city like Sydney, where multitudes of people you meet in the city originate from different countries, it is essential to get to know others and understand their perspective.
 In this way, we become more open-minded about the environment around us and get rid of that insular, self-righteous attitude.